-Whenever a collaborator opens a bin, that bin and its contents are locked to any other collaborators who open that project.
-Furthermore, when a collaborator opens a timeline in either the Edit or Fairlight pages, whatever bin that timeline is in is locked as well, along with whatever else is in that bin.
-Collaborators can open locked bins and see the contents, but they cannot make any changes with the exception of making alterations to clip grades in the Color page.
+Furthermore, when a collaborator opens a timeline in either the Edit or Fairlight pages, whatever bin that timeline is in is locked as well, along with any other timelines or clips in that bin.
+Collaborators can open locked bins and see the contents for reference, but they cannot make any organizational or editorial changes.
+The only things that can be changed once a bin and its contents are locked are the creation or alterations of clip compositions in the Fusion page, and alterations to clip grades in the Color page.

-You can always tell when a collaborator has a lock on a bin and its contents because a badge appears to the right of the bin in the Bin list, and in the corner of timelines that are open.
+You can always tell when a collaborator has a lock on a bin and its contents because a badge appears to the right of the bin in the Bin list, and in the corner of timeline thumbnails that are visible in the Media Pool browser area.
 Hovering the mouse over that badge in the Bin list reveals a tooltip with that collaborator's name.